jkeefe/cuny-prototyping-lab/THE_NOTES.md

 ### Wiring up Alexa

+- If you're not already registered as an Amazon Developer, do that first.
+In a new tab, go to [developer.amazon.com](https://developer.amazon.com) and sign up.
+    - Provide the information requested
+    - When asked to log in, you can use the Amazon account you use to shop on Amazon (if you do).
+    - If you have an Amazon Alexa device already, it's a lot easier down the road if you use the Amazon account (and email address) associated with that device.
+    - When asked, say you're not going to collect money for your work.
+(You can change this later.)
+    - Once logged in and ready to go, click on "Alexa Skills Kit," either mid-page or from the "Alexa" tab at the top of the page.
+- Head back to your bot on Dexter
-- Chose "Platforms" from the menu at the top of the screen
+- Chose "Platforms" from the menu at the top of the screen (the paper airplane icon).
 - Chose "Alexa"
+- From here, you should [follow the instructions on this page](http://docs.rundexter.com/platforms/alexa/deploy/).
+Here are some important notes on that:
+    - **Skip Step 4**, and instead go to Step 5, which is the option to use a "catch-all" mode.
-- In the instructions, follow the link to the "Amazon Developer Console."
+    - In Step 5, the instructions should say to click "Build Model" -- which is the button you need to click.
-- If you're not yet an Amazon developer, click the button to create your Amazon Developer Account
-    - Provide the information requested
-    - NOTE!
-If you have an Amazon Alexa device already, it's a lot easier down the road if you use the Amazon account (and email address) associated with that device.
-- Log into your Amazon Developer Account
-- Choose "Alexa Skills Kit"
-- Click "Add a new skill"
-- Skill type is "Custom Interaction Model" (the default)
-- Give your app a name: This will be the one users see in their Alexa app.
-- Give your app an invocation: This is the phrase people use to "open" or start your app.
-    - I'm using "Star Island Facts" for both of them
-- Leave the other settings as they are.
-- Click SAVE
-- You now have an Application ID.
-It probably starts with `amzn...`
-- Copy your Application ID.
-- Paste it into Dexter (make sure there are no trailing or leading spaces)
-- Click NEXT
-- Go back to your Amazon tab
-- Click NEXT to get to the "Interaction Model" page
-- Go back to Dexter
-- Turn on the "Catch-All mode" which is in Beta
-- Click Next

-Follow the Dexter instructions to fill out the next fields:
-- Intent Schema: Use the Dexter code
-- Custom Slot types ...
-    - Enter Type: `catchall`
-    - Enter Values: copy and paste the list of apparently random words from Dexter
-        - Click ADD
-    - Sample Utterances: `CatchAllIntent {CatchAll}`
-- Click Save

-You'll need to wait for a little bit for the model to be created.

-- Click Next

-On the configuration page:

-- Pick "HTTPS"
-- Go back to dexter and get the "Webhook URL" and pasted it into the Alexa "Default" box
-- Click Next

-On the SSL Certificate page, pick:

-- `My development endpoint is a sub-domain of a domain that has a wildcard certificate from a certificate authority`
-- Click SAVE then NEXT

-On the Test page, make sure the skill is "Enabled"

-Go back to Dexter, and click NEXT until you get to the "Deploy" button.
-Click "Deploy."
+    - In Step 9, you "deploy" your bot from the Dexter Console.
+Look near the top of the page for the tiny switch that currently says "undeployed" and flip it.

-(You'll want to be sure you bot topic is published, too.
-Go back to the "Edit" and "Publish Topic" if you have to.)
+One "gotcha" that affects lots of students: Be sure that your bot topic is _published_, too.
+To check that, o back to the "Edit" page (the pencil icon) and click "Publish Topic."

 - Test it out!

 ### Don't have an Alexa device handy?

-On the Alexa "Test page" you can "Enter Utterance" to test how Alexa will respond.
+Back in the Alexa tab of your browser, click to the "Test page" where you can "Enter Utterance" to test how Alexa will respond.
+If you allow access to your computer microphone, you can also click the microphone icon and just _talk_ to it as you would an Alexa device.

 You can see how Alexa will respond in the "Service Response" section, or you can _hear_ the response by clicking on the "Listen" button below the "Service Response" window.